Ring-Jiacheng-Chen/chen-gz.github.io/source/_posts/power-electric/Foundation-And-Basic-Concept.md

 ## small-ripple and linear-ripple approximation

-A useful approximation, the small-ripple or linear-ripple approximation, greatly facilitates the analysis.
-Some simple methods for selecting the filter element values are also discussed.

 ![](https://cdn.mathpix.com/snip/images/UtGYcs5WNOTFcynd9FcgumtN21f0WcJOTF5930TkFKg.original.fullsize.png)

 So it is nearly always a good approximation to assume that the magnitude of the switching ripple is much smaller than the DC component:
 $$